 Morocco, the Land of Colors

 Without a doubt, Chefchaouen, nicknamed the "blue pearl of Morocco", can be included in the list of the world's most Instagrammable destination for its gorgeous blue alleyways and blue-washed buildings.
 Nestled in the dramatic Rif Mountains of northern Morocco, the city boasts one of the country's most charming medinas.
-Every alley has been painted with all shades of blue, which offers a nice backdrop for tourists to pose in influencer-perfect shots.
+Every alley has been painted with all shades of blue, which offers a nice backdrop for you to pose in influencer-perfect shots.

 The Blue City of ChefchaouenThe Blue City of Chefchaouen